dena-platform/Dena/src/main/resources/docs/Dena_Platform_API.md

 // Todo: remove related_objects in response. when in future we implemented auto reload feature then add it.

-Suppose we have relation between two object for example in many-many or one-many relation and we want to retrieve related object. in this case we want only get a portion of related object not all (because of too many object) so we use paging.
+Suppose we have relation between two object for example in many-many or one-many relation and we want to retrieve related object. in this case we want only get a portion of related object and not all (because of too many object) so we use paging.

 Consider following Pseudo-Code: